Panasonic eyes $1.5 billion Olympic win with Tokyo Games infrastructure, innovations

 Ido said Panasonic could leverage ties with Japanese construction firms if it won the contract to supply appliances for the Athlete's Village in Tokyo Bay.
 The company is also banking on selling existing products like lighting, air-conditioning systems and TVs.

-"There are 87,000 hotel rooms within 10 kilometers of the Olympics center, and several thousand just for the International Olympics Committee," Ido said.
+"There are 87,000 hotel rooms within 10 kilometres of the Olympics centre, and several thousand just for the International Olympics Committee," Ido said.
 "The TVs in their rooms can't be made by Samsung, of course."

 (Editing by Edmund Klamann and Miral Fahmy)